kostastril/Aiyagari-Replication/README.md

-The file replicates the steady state of the Aiyagari model (1994) and the extensions with endogenous labor supply and computes various distributions and inequality statistics.
+The files replicate the steady state of the Aiyagari model (1994) and the extension with endogenous labor supply and compute various distributions and inequality statistics.
+Both Value Function Iteration and Endogenous Grid Method are used for computation.